-Sector Category of Measures Possible Measures Public Training Number of training sessions, number of participants trained, Sector - number of countries benefiting from training programs training Impacts of Number of trainees becoming qualified lead trainers providers capacity Number of training material adapted and translate to local building languages Number of trainings delivered Number of farmers or processors trained • Number of producer producers getting PSA or FSPCA certification Impacts on • Surveys on producer's/processors knowledge, attitude and skills to knowledge, attitude skills implement good practices before and after trainings Public Monitoring for Rejection, Inspections, Compliance, Actions, Recalls, Summary, Sector - problems/progr Import data regulators ess of efforts Food safety incidents traced back to farms/processors Data on FBDs outbreaks Data on capacity building progress Data on food safety informatics program progress Monitoring of Living standard statistics welfare Health statistics of FBDs impacts National statistics on poverty, income, nutrition Private Monitoring Farm gate and manufacturer inspections, audit reports Sector measurements • Product sampling and testing of products along the value chain, of production trackbacks outcomes, Number of products going through the "first pass" quality check without having to be reworked or diverted to a lesser value stream, As well as Number of products on hold, impacts on behavior Number of marketplace actions taken based on customer complaints or recalls, • Ability to attract new customers and enter new markets that could be good measures of impact of capacity building efforts.
-Internal control • Development of facility internal control measures, measures for a • Increased number of analytical test results within acceptable values, company Improved audit scores through internal or 3rd party audits, Improved "risk" score amongst those companies who create risk scores for their plant and/or suppliers, External certification of the facility/operation, Decreases in frequency of required audits, Reductions in regulatory violations Third-party Companies passing audits to various certification schemes audit programs
+Sector Category of Measures Possible Measures Public Training Number of training sessions, number of participants trained, The second sessions of the second sessions are sessions.
+Sector - number of countries benefiting from training programs training Impacts of Number of trainees becoming qualified lead trainers providers capacity Number of training material adapted and translate to local building languages Number of trainings delivered Number of farmers or processors trained Number of producer producers getting PSA or FSPCA certification Impacts on Surveys on producer's/processors knowledge, attitude and skills to knowledge, implement good practices before and after trainings attitude skills Public Monitoring for Rejection, Inspections, Compliance, Actions, Recalls, Summary, Sector - problems/progr Import data regulators ess of efforts Food safety incidents traced back to farms/processors Data on FBDs outbreaks Data on capacity building progress Data on food safety informatics program progress Monitoring of Living standard statistics welfare Health statistics of FBDs impacts National statistics on poverty, income, nutrition Private Monitoring Farm gate and manufacturer inspections, audit reports Sector measurements Product sampling and testing of products along the value chain, of production trackbacks outcomes, Number of products going through the "first pass" quality check outcomes, without having to be reworked or diverted to a lesser value stream, As well as Number of products on hold, impacts on Number of products of floid, Number of marketplace actions taken based on customer behavior complaints or recalls, • Ability to attract new customers and enter new markets that could be good measures of impact of capacity building offerts.
+Internal control be good measures of impact of capacity building efforts.
+Internal control Development of facility internal control measures, measures for a Increased number of analytical test results within acceptable values, company Improved audit scores through internal or 3rd party audits, Improved "risk" score amongst those companies who create risk scores for their plant and/or suppliers, External certification of the facility/operation, Decreases in frequency of required audits, Reductions in regulatory violations Third-party Companies passing audits to various certification schemes audit programs